Food Facts Friday: The Power of PomegranateArticle posted in: Diet & Nutrition

 Pomegranate has been around since ancient times and was once renowned as a food of the gods (among many other things).
 Today we regard it as a part of a healthy, well-balanced diet.
 So think about adding pomegranate to your grocery list to enjoy its potent mix of vitamins, antioxidants and nutrients to support your healthy lifestyle.

-Please note that if you are on our Keto-Friendly program, we recommend extremely limiting fruit due to the higher carb and sugar content.
+Please note that if you are on the South Beach Diet Keto Friendly program, we recommend extremely limiting fruit due to the higher carb and sugar content.
 If you’d like to have a small amount, stick to lower sugar fruits like berries and ensure they fit into daily net carb limit of 50 grams or less.

 Here are seven reasons you need to add the powerful pomegranate to your menu:

-1. Pomegranate is high in antioxidants and fights disease and inflammation in the body.
+1. It’s high in antioxidants and fights disease and inflammation in the body.

 Pomegranate is well known for its high levels of antioxidants and polyphenols, which are what give this delicious fruit its numerous antiviral and antibacterial abilities to help your body fight off disease.
 A study published by the Institute of Food Technologists states that “pomegranate juice has been shown to exert significant antiatherogenic, antioxidant, antihypertensive and anti‐inflammatory effects,” all of which aid in the prevention of many pathologies in your body.
 Pomegranate can also help heal wounds and increase recovery time for injuries.